Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 3. Place the chocolate-covered beans on a parchment paper-lined tray and refrigerate for a few hours.

-Chocolate-covered espresso beans have a shelf life of around two weeks when made fresh, but you can extend it if you freeze them.
+Chocolate-covered espresso beans have a shelf life of around two weeks when made fresh, but you can extend this by freezing them.

 If the chocolate tastes stale (lacking taste and richness) or is turning white, it's a sign that it's reached the end of its shelf life.